NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 4 - Dual Setpoint (Heating and Cooling) with deadband

-Thus, if the schedule referenced in the ZoneControl:Thermostat statement has a control type of 4 for a particular time period, this indicates that during that time period "Dual Setpoint with deadband” control is to be used.
+Thus, if the schedule referenced in the ZoneControl:Thermostat statement has a control type of 4 for a particular time period, this indicates that during that time period "Dual Setpoint with deadband" control is to be used.
 The specific "Dual Setpoint (Heating and Cooling) with deadband" control object to be used is specified in the list of control type/name pairs.
 Then the specific control type objects reference the thermostat setpoint temperature schedule to be used.
 Because only one control can be specified for each control type in a ZoneControl:Thermostat statement, there are only four pairs possible in a particular ZoneControl:Thermostat type/name list.
 This is because individual controls can be defined throughout the simulation, thus giving the user a full range of flexibility.
 Since putting in the name of the control type directly in the schedule would be very cumbersome, the control types are assigned a number which is used in the schedule profile.

 #### Field: Name